-The Bachelor of Arts in Sociology curriculum includes rigorous courses on research methods/data analysis and social theory with electives covering areas such as family, gender, class dynamics, technology, and social movements.
+The Bachelor of Science in Sociology curriculum includes rigorous courses on research methods/data analysis and social theory with electives covering areas such as family, gender, class dynamics, technology, and social movements.
 The Sociology major at Sacred Heart University is value driven and provides a course of study that fosters awareness of social conflict and inequality while highlighting practices and structures that promote healthy self development, cohesive family and community, and a fair and just society.
 Studies culminate with a high-quality thesis project, paper, and presentation.
 In addition, our 3 to 1 faculty to student (major) ratio, assigned advisor and mentor for the thesis project, provides each student with continuous support and collaboration from our accomplished faculty.

 In general, students study the social nature of humans and the structure of our social world.
 We encourage students to be mindful of social problems such as class inequality, ethnic conflict, family breakdown, and alienation and to think in terms of solutions.
 Students learn social theory to better comprehend social issues and research methodologies to investigate them, as well as, to conduct program assessments.
 Our graduates find this training in applied sociology to be indispensable as they promote education reform, reduce discrimination in the workplace, counsel young adults, etc.